Hyfred/Hyfred.github.io/_pages/about.md

   - /about.html
 ---

-I am a master's student in Artificial Intelligence at Imperial College London, where I am fortunate to be supervised by the esteemed [Prof. Bjoern Schuller](http://www.schuller.one/).
-Our research focuses on Multi-modal Learning (speech and visual) to improve Emotion Recognition tasks.

-Before starting my Master’s program, I earned a Bachelor’s degree in Applied Statistics from Beijing Institute of Technology Zhuhai.
-This program provided me with a strong foundation in the fundamental principles of statistics, which has been invaluable in my current studies.
+I am currently pursuing my PhD at KAUST, under the guidance of the esteemed [Prof. Ricardo Henao](http://rhenaog.github.io/).
+Prior to this, I completed my Master's degree in Artificial Intelligence from Imperial College London, mentored by the renowned [Prof. Bjoern Schuller](http://www.schuller.one/).
+Our research primarily revolves around multimodal learning techniques, specifically speech and vision, to enhance emotion recognition tasks.
+My Bachelor’s degree in Applied Statistics from Beijing Institute of Technology Zhuhai instilled in me a strong grasp of the fundamental principles of statistics.

+## Visting

-And I am currently a visiting student at Beijing Institute of Technology, exploring adversarial attack and defence strategies for a robustness body sound classification system.
-I am enthusiastic about the opportunity to continue learning and applying my knowledge in this exciting field.
+- Beijing Institute of Technology
+  Content: Adversarial attack and defence strategies for a robustness body sound classification system \
+  Duration: Jan 2023 - Mar 2023

 ## Internships